The biggest challenge for marketers is to achieve sustainable business growth despite high customer churn rates.

 What are examples of behavioral data?

-Different examples of behavioral data involve newsletter sign-ups, social media likes or comments, new account creation on your website, filling out a contact form, app downloads, adding an item to a cart, and website views.
+Different examples of behavioral data involve newsletter sign-ups, social media likes or comments, new account creation on your website, filling out a contact form, app downloads, adding an item to a cart, as well as website views.

 What are the different types of behavioral data?